binyv19/BinYv/README.md

 ## I'm Ethical Hacker, CTF Player , and High-Tech enthusiast!!

-- 🔭 I just launch my first Cloud project
+- 🔭 I just launch my journey on [TryHackMe][THM] Platform
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other cybersecurity experts
+- 👯 I’m looking to collaborate with other cybersecurity experts as [BugHunter][Hack]
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to watch mangas and play video games